HGGshiwo/jspsych-vue/README.md

 export default getTimeline
 ```

-**Note**:

-1. The type attribute is still supported but cannot be used simultaneously with component attribute.
-2. Nested timelines are supported..

-Simply put, you can replace the type of certain trials with component while leaving other trials unchanged.
+Simply put, you can replace the type of trial by component.

-### 3. Define the location for rendering the component somewhere and call `run` to start the experiment.
+### 3. Define where to render the component and call `run` to start the experiment.

-Define the location for rendering the component and call run to start the experiment at a specific location.
+Define where to render the component and call run to start the experiment at a specific time.

 Example: